Malaysia Airlines Flight 370 disappearance theories: Phantom cellphone theory

 Some had speculated that the passengers were still alive but could not answer their cellphones—sometimes known as the "phantom cellphone theory".
 This was based on early reports that family members of Flight 370 passengers heard ringing (as opposed to a busy/off signal) while calling the passengers' phones, though this was after the disappearance.
 However, this was later challenged by Jeff Kagan, a wireless analyst, who in an email to NBC News explained that the network may still produce "ringbacks" as it searches for a connection, even if the cellphone has been destroyed.

-Crew suicide/hijacking

-The cockpit had the mandated anti-hijacker fortified doors that could prevent locked-out crew or passengers from interfering with a suicide or hijacking into the Southern Ocean.
-This can be compared to SilkAir Flight 185 (a posited pilot suicide incident in 1997), EgyptAir Flight 990 (1999), and LAM Mozambique Airlines Flight 470 (2013), as well as the later Germanwings Flight 9525 (2015).
-On 17 February 2014, less than three weeks before Flight 370 disappeared, Ethiopian Airlines Flight 702 had been hijacked when the co-pilot locked the captain out of the cabin and diverted the aircraft to seek asylum in Switzerland.